Podcast Marketing Strategy: How to Grow Your Audience?

 • Before reaching out to an influencer, research their content and audience to ensure they are a good fit for your podcast.
 Look at their social media accounts and website to understand their interests and audience.

-• Then create a personalized message highlighting why you think your podcast would be a good fit for their audience.
+• Create a personalized message highlighting why you think your podcast would be a good fit for their audience.
 Provide specific examples of how your podcast aligns with their interests and values, and include a link to it.

 • Offer value to the influencer, such as promoting their content on your podcast or social media channels.
 Building a mutually beneficial relationship can increase the chances of them promoting your podcast.